Kreolwolf1/factory-nodejs/lib/auth/Readme.md

 var ensureAuthenticated = require('factory').auth.ensureAuthenticated;
 ```

-##How to Add Authentication into Your Application
+##How to Add Authentication to Your Application

 You need to add a few lines of code into your ***app.js*** file and use the middleware with those routes that are supposed to be secure: